 - Dec.
-25, 2010: "Police officers" of the illegal Turkish Cypriot regime interrupted and cancelled Christmas Day services at Agios Synesios Church at Rizokarpaso; an egregious act that evoked concern from the U.S. Commission on International Religious Freedom22. - Jan.
-25, 2011: Sen. Ben Cardin (D-MD), chairman, U.S. Helsinki Commission and senior member of the foreign relations committee, calls for the removal of restrictions on religious freedom in occupied-Cyprus and calls the disruption of Christmas liturgy in Rizokarpaso "appalling."
-23 - Feb.
-10. 2012: At an AHI event, then-House Foreign Affairs Chairman Ros-Lehtinen described the "overwhelming military force" used by Turkey in the invasion of Cyprus and emphasized her repeated efforts to press for the withdrawal of Turkish forces from Cyprus in communications with the Obama administration and meetings with Turkish officials, including Turkish Foreign Minister Ahmet Davutoğlu. - July 1 Dec.
-31, 2012: The Republic of Cyprus held the presidency of the European Union, during which time Turkey "declared that 'none of the Turkish Republic's ministries or any institutions will be in contact with the EU Presidency in any of the activities related to the Greek Cypriot Presidency."24 - Feb.
-24, 2013: Conservative candidate Nicos Anastasiades wins election to become president of the Republic of Cyprus. - Dec.
-10, 2013: Mayor Alexis Galanos and Mayor Oktay Kayalp issue a joint statement in which they express strong support for a reunited Famagusta.

-Readout: Vice President Biden's Call with Cypriot President Nicos Anastasiades (Feb.
-7, 2014)
+25, 2010: "Police officers" of the illegal Turkish Cypriot regime interrupted and cancelled Christmas Day services at Agios Synesios Church at Rizokarpaso; an egregious act that evoked concern from the U.S. Commission on International Religious Freedom. - Jan.
+25, 2011: Sen. Ben Cardin (D-MD), then-chairman, U.S. Helsinki Commission and current ranking member of the foreign relations committee, calls for the removal of restrictions on religious freedom in occupied-Cyprus and calls the disruption of Christmas liturgy in Rizokarpaso "appalling." - Feb.
+10, 2012: At an AHI event, then-House Foreign Affairs Chairman Ros-Lehtinen described the "overwhelming military force" used by Turkey in the invasion of Cyprus and emphasized her repeated efforts to press for the withdrawal of Turkish forces from Cyprus in communications with the Obama administration and meetings with Turkish officials, including Turkish Foreign Minister Ahmet Davutoğlu. - July 1 Dec.
+31, 2012: The Republic of Cyprus held the presidency of the European Union, during which time Turkey "declared that 'none of the Turkish Republic's ministries or any institutions will be in contact with the EU Presidency in any of the activities related to the Greek Cypriot Presidency." - Dec.
+10, 2013: Mayor Alexis Galanos and Mayor Oktay Kayalp issue a joint statement in which they express strong support for a reunited Famagusta. - Feb.
+10, 2014: A joint communique is agreed to by both sides to re-start Cyprus reunification talks.
+(See appendix for full text of the communique.) - Feb.
+11, 2014: Excerpt from White House statement on resumption of Cyprus reunification talks: "The United States welcomes President Anastasiades' proposal for a package of bold and innovative confidence-building measures and other constructive proposals, which have the potential, when agreed and implemented by the parties, to dramatically enhance cooperation between the Greek Cypriot and Turkish Cypriot communities and restore faith in settlement efforts."
+(Full statement in Appendix C.) - Feb.
+27, 2014: The chief negotiators, Republic of Cyprus's Andreas Mavroyiannis and Turkish Cypriot community's Kudret Ozersay, simultaneously visit Ankara and Athens, respectively, as part of the peace process.
+This is historic and unprecedented in any previous settlement talks. - May 12, 2014: The European Court of Human Rights issued a judgment that ordered Turkey to compensate 90 million Euro in damages to the victims of its 1974 invasion of the Republic of Cyprus (CYPRUS v.
+TURKEY). - Oct.
+20, 2014: Turkey sent a survey vessel, accompanied by a warship and two support vessels, into Block 3 of Cyprus' EEZ, resulting in the suspension of settlement talks for six months and unnecessarily raising tensions in the region. - June 10, 2015: The European Parliament's 2014 Report on Turkey "calls on Turkey to begin to withdraw its troops from Cyprus and to transfer the sealed-off area of Famagusta to the UN in accordance with UNSC Resolution 550 (1984). - Dec.
+3, 2015: Secretary of State John Kerry visited Cyprus, stating that a resolution is "within reach" and "tangible progress is being made."
+Kerry met separately with President of Cyprus Nicos Anastasiades and Turkish Cypriot leader Mustafa Akinci, who was elected in April 2015.